-Cast on as us regularly would using either a circular needle or long dpn.
-You want to knit a swatch that will be at least 4-6″ wide and the same in height.
-The bigger you can make it the more accurate it will read.
+Cast on as you regularly would.
+Make sure your swatch will be at least 4″-6″ wide and the same in height.
+The bigger you can make it, the more accurate it will read.

-Slide the cast on stitches across to the other needle.
-The working yarn is now facing the cord of the circular needle.
+Then, slide the cast-on stitches across to the other end of the needle.
+The working yarn should now be closer to the cord of the circular needle.

-Holding the working yarn loosely around the back, begin knitting.
+Holding the working yarn loosely around the back, begin knitting onto the free needle.

-When you get to the end of the row, slide the stitches back to the other needle and remembering to keep the working yarn loose across the back of your work, begin knitting again.
+When you get to the end of the row, slide the stitches back to the other needle.
+Remembering to keep the working yarn loose across the back of your work, begin knitting again across the row.

-Continue doing this until you are done with your swatch.
-Bind of as usual.
+Repeat Steps 2 and 3 until you are done with your swatch.
+Bind off as usual.

-Here’s what your swatch will look like from the back.
-You can see where I switched back to swatching flat.
+Here’s what your swatch will look like from the back: